steve74 on Family Tree Circles

 Any information on this Family would be much appreciated.
 I am uncertain what become of William Jones in Australia

-I can not find a shipping record for this Family, who came to Victoria 1854-1859.
-It appears that some family members went to Tasmania.
+I can not find a shipping record for this Family, who came to Victoria or South Australia between 1855-1859.
+It appears that some family members went to Tasmania after 1875.
 I was told as a child that members of the Solden Family had large land holdings in South Australia, including Kangaroo Island.

 Desperate for shipping record and deaths of William.
 Their marriage certificate states that Mary Soldens Father as James Smith.
-I think this is her stepfather.
-I think Mary Solden"s Father was Joseph Solden.
+I think that this is a mistake in Parish Records, as her adress was Smith Street.
+Ithink it should be James Solden.

 Also trying to find information on William Solden's War Service pre 1840